India considers narrowing lockdown to coronavirus hotspots

+The sweeping clampdown in the country of 1.3 billion people to prevent an epidemic of COVID-19, the respiratory disease caused by the virus, ends on April 14 and Prime Minister Narendra Modi is to decide this week whether to extend it.
+He told a conference of political leaders on Wednesday that several state governments had asked for an extension of the lockdown to cope with the outbreak.
+But he also said that India was facing serious economic challenges, according to a statement issued by his office.

-Scenes of poor migrant workers and their families walking long distances on empty highways to their homes in the countryside have increased the pressure on Modi to re-open parts of Asia's third-largest economy.
-More than 80% of the positive cases of the coronavirus have been traced to 62 districts -- less than 10% of India's landmass -- according to government data.
+Scenes of poor migrant workers and their families walking long distances on empty highways to their homes in the countryside after losing their jobs have increased pressure on Modi to reopen parts of Asia's third-largest economy.
+More than 80% of confirmed COVID-19 cases in India, also the world's second-most populous country, have been traced to 62 districts representing less than 10% of India's landmass, according to government data.

-"BHILWARA MODEL" He said such measures were already in place in east Delhi, Agra and in the textile town of Bhilwara in western Rajasthan state which has now become a test case for a more targeted fight against the disease.
+"BHILWARA MODEL" He said such measures were already in place in east Delhi, in Agra, site of the famed Taj Mahal monument, and in the textile town of Bhilwara in the western state of Rajasthan which has become a test case for a more targeted fight against COVID-19.

-Under the "Bhilwara model", which was adopted last month soon after about 30 people tested positive in the first big wave of infections, the town and its surrounding villages were tightly sealed with a virtual curfew in place.
-People were not allowed even to step out of their homes to get essential stocks or medicines, instead they were asked to call helpline numbers for delivery of staples at their homes.
+Under the "Bhilwara model", which was adopted last month soon after about 30 people tested positive in the first big wave of infections, the town, and its surrounding villages were sealed off with a virtual curfew in place.
+People were not allowed even to step out of their homes to get essential stocks or medicines, instead, they were asked to call helpline numbers for delivery of staples to their homes.

+"It is a lockdown, within a lockdown," said district information officer Gouri Kant.
+The government of Uttar Pradesh, India's most populous state, said 15 districts which had each recorded six or more cases of COVID-19 would be cordoned off beginning Wednesday night as it steps up the fight to stem the infections.

 * Bhutan has five cases and no deaths